Using the cluster from a shell

 Shell-6: Try the --help option

 Many programs have a --help option which gives a reminder of the options of the program.
-(Note that this has to be explicitely programmed - it’s a convention, not magic.)
+(Note that this has to be explicitly programmed - it’s a convention, not magic.)
 Try giving this option to pi.py and see what happens.

 Copying and manipulating files